-- TACTIC 3.4.3: Develop a business plan for an externally-focused training program utilizing ASIS&T member experts to train private and/or publicsector leaders in information management and data governance by January 2022.
+- TACTIC 3.4.2: Implement this proposal no later than 2022 with annual performance metrics reporting and corrections taking place to 2025.
+[Responsibility: Professional Development Committee] - TACTIC 3.4.3: Develop a business plan for an externally-focused training program utilizing ASIS&T member experts to train private and/or publicsector leaders in information management and data governance by January 2022.
 Pilot test training program by January 2023.
-[Responsibility: Executive Director and Director of Meetings and Events] - OBJECTIVE 3.5: Document and share the history of ASIS&T. - TACTIC 3.5.1: Develop a publication for debut at the 85th Annual Meeting in 2022.
-[Responsibility: History Committee] - TACTIC 3.5.2: Monitor, promote and further develop/ share the history of ASIS&T up to 2025.
-This would include the operationalization of an appropriate records / document / knowledge management strategy.
-[Responsibility: History Committee] - OBJECTIVE 3.6: Make improvements to the Annual Meeting. - TACTIC 3.6.1: Re-vamp the current paper, panel and poster submission process to the Annual Meeting to facilitate high-quality submissions that disseminate ground-breaking, timely developments in the field starting in 2021 and throughout to 2025.
-[Responsibility: the President of ASIS&T and the Chairs of the Annual Meeting] - TACTIC 3.6.2: Ensure all SIGs have a guaranteed time-slot to host a panel at the Annual Meeting starting in 2021.
-[Responsibility: the President of ASIS&T and the Chairs of the Annual Meeting] - TACTIC 3.6.3: Ensure all SIGs have a guaranteed time-slot to meet at the Annual Meeting starting in 2021.
-[Responsibility: the President of ASIS&T and the Chairs of the Annual Meeting] - TACTIC 3.6.4: Ensure that JASIS&T will allocate a special issue (or some other conduit) each year for high-quality papers submitted to the Annual Meeting starting in 2021.
-[Responsibility: the JASIS&T Editor, the President of ASIS&T, the Chairs of the Annual Meeting, and the Publications Committee]
+[Responsibility: Executive Director and Director of Meetings and Events]. - OBJECTIVE 3.5: Document and share the history of ASIS&T. - TACTIC 3.5.1: Develop a publication for debut at the 85th Annual Meeting in 2022.
+[Responsibility: History Committee] - TACTIC 3.5.2: Monitor, promote and further develop/share the history of ASIS&T up to 2025.
+This would include the examination and possible implementation of digital platforms (such as Omeka or Archon) to support existing digital collections and initiatives to generate displays of a timeline for the 85th anniversary, as well as a report from the Curator at Annual Meetings.
+[Responsibility: History Committee] - TACTIC 3.5.3: Establish a task force, composed of individuals with experience in archives and records management, to create records management and archival policies for the Association by 2021.
+Have this task force annually report its progress on implementing a records management strategy for the Association.
+[Responsibility: Curator; ASIS&T Headquarters] - OBJECTIVE 3.6: Make improvements to the Annual Meeting. - TACTIC 3.6.1: Re-vamp the current paper, panel and poster submission process to the Annual Meeting to facilitate high-quality submissions that disseminate ground-breaking, timely developments in the field starting in 2021 and throughout to 2025.
+This includes the possibility of giving authors the option of submitting a full paper without it having to appear in the conference proceedings.
+[Responsibility: the President of ASIS&T and the Chairs of the Annual Meeting]